Mycology is the branch of biology that deals with fungi.

 I once heard Paul Stamets, a mycologist, express reassuring ideas about life.
 Not that what he said was new to me, but hearing from someone who, in a way, dedicates himself to observe the process of death and rebirth, was comforting.
 His ideas replenished my reserves of tranquility to deal with the inevitable end of life, or, to be more precise, the end of the physical life in the shape and form we currently occupy in this physical dimension.

-Since my youth I have been aware of Lavoisier’s principle of conservation of mass which states, in my own simplified way of putting it, that “in nature, nothing goes to waste, everything is transformed.”
+Since my youth I have been aware of Lavoisier’s principle of conservation of mass which states, in my own simplified way of putting it, that “in nature nothing goes to waste, everything is transformed.”

 “Knowing that we are connected with every organism on this planet should inspire us to pause and feel the wonder of it all.
 We are not a part of nature; we are of nature.
 I feel better about my own mortality knowing that I have sprung from nature, I am of nature, and I will return to nature.
 Life and death is a continuum.
-Molecules are assembled, disassembled and reassembled in different forms.
+Molecules are assembled, disassembled, and reassembled in different forms.

-It gives me solace in my own mortality to realize that from this web-like ecosystem I have sprung and into this web-like ecosystem I will return.
+It gives me solace in my own mortality to realize that from this web-like ecosystem I have sprung and to this web-like ecosystem I will return.
 I know that when I die, my molecules will be spread throughout the Universe, free to be reassembled in different forms, free to become elements of other organisms.

 We all share the same molecular Universe and knowing that we are this Universe gives me great peace and gratitude.”